Review Article, Res Rep Math Vol: 2 Issue: 2

 In connection with the introduction of V, a list of notions of resonance can be established:

 a: Resonance of first type.
-The mode λj(•) has a resonance if image for some image and if:
+The mode λj(•) has a resonance if for some and if:

 In the tokamak case, the characterization of V proves to be a delicate exercise.
 The propagation of waves (through V) is still governed by a dielectric tensor σ(•), but the definition of σ(•) is a complicated matter.
 Introduce the gyroballistic dispersion function Dm(•) given by: